rcc-uchicago/cgsl-archive/suggestions.md

 As [tidy data](https://github.com/jtleek/datasharing#the-tidy-data-set) encapsulated as a [dat](http://dat-data.com/) database with a
 [tabular data package](http://dataprotocols.org/tabular-data-package/) manifest.

+Standardised packaging formats have the ability to drastically simplify the process of discovering, retrieving, and managing data.

+See brief intro to data packaging [here](https://github.com/nickstenning/put-it-in-a-box/blob/master/talk.md#introducing-the-data-package).

 #### How to query behavioral datasets?